 You are an EU/EEA national or Swiss citizen?
 In that case you not always have a residence document.
 Look for more information at the bottom of this page.

 There are several benefits from public funds that may end your residence.
-Most of them are paid according to the followings laws:
+Most of them are paid according to the following laws:

 the Participation Act (formerly Work and Social Assistance Act);